A Price Floor Example To Drive Consistent & Healthy Cashflow 💱

 The accountant began to understand that they were overselling their lining products just because of an accounting convention.

 ‘It appears to me,” said the pricing manager, ‘that our competitors have likely applied a markup percentage to their variable costs whereas we are applying a mark up to the total of each item’s variable costs, as well as its share of the company’s fixed costs.”

 Price Floor Example

 Experienced and skilled pricing managers simplify their cost analysis to derive more valuable price points and pricing strategies.
 They focus on variable costs to set price floors for their products and services.
-Such as a cost which varies directly with the number of products units sold.
+Such as a cost that varies directly with the number of product units sold.

 The problem with determining price floors based on an item’s share of the company’s fixed costs is that you are likely pricing yourself out of the market, i.e., your price floor for an article is more likely to be higher than a competitor who puts fixed costs aside.

 - Think about setting an item’s price floor using your variable costs.
-It is likely that your final sale price will be higher than your variable value and in turn, result in profitability.
+Your final sale price will likely be higher than your variable value and in turn, result in profitability.
 Have a trial run at putting fixed costs (i.e., costs which do not change with the number of units sold) aside when determining a product’s floor price.
 Has it increased your price flexibility?

 - Think about how you are going to translate your customer’s needs into a single price.
 Determine accurate price ceilings for your products and services.
 Don’t stop until you find out the maximum amount your customer would pay, when fully informed.

 - An accountant may not be the best person to set prices.
 Yes, they understand costs.
 However, you don’t need to translate fixed costs into per-unit values.
 Translate your customers’ needs into per-unit values.
 The main role of a pricing manager.